serpent-linux/website/content/blog/rebootstrapped-with-glibc.md

 dedicate ourselves to providing you with a reliable, up to date operating system that is always on the edge and always safe to upgrade, enabling you to do what **you** want to do.
-Our team has extensive and somewhat unique experience in building custom systems with high performance and reliability that caters for verything from devops to gaming.
+Our team has extensive and somewhat unique experience in building custom systems with high performance and reliability that caters for everything from devops to gaming.

 When the project funds are high enough we'll order Raspberry Pis for myself and Peter to fully enable AArch64, and a new build box as my laptop is somewhat dated now.
 With your help, we can achieve